TobiasVanDyk/Pico-MCU-from-Raspberry-Pi/TouchMacroPadPico/pico1-manual.md

 Note D: New third option via [UDM] -> "Mod" key in MacroEditor to force the use of the Modifier byte for Control, Shift, Alt and Gui keys, instead of one or more of the 6 available HID simultaneous keycode slots.

+Note E: Additional macro processing options through first char 0x0F0 to 0xFF.
+Dor example press key [Fsp] in
+MacroEditor: If 0xF3 added as first char can construct a hex string in MacroEditor that will be sent unchanged (but without the first 0xF3) to the PC.
+For example construct [Fsp]4x[ADD]D[ADD]F[ADD]8[ADD]9[ADD][Snd] and the hex characters 0xDA 0x89 will be sent to the PC.
+Can [Sav] or use [EXE] as well to save or execute and then save the string.

-Note E: Rename and Remove Macro works for large files > 200 bytes, List will show the first 10 bytes and "LF" for the large file size, but Copy and Send Macro only works on files < 200 bytes.
+Note F: Rename and Remove Macro works for large files > 200 bytes, List will show the first 10 bytes and "LF" for the large file size, but Copy and Send Macro only works on files < 200 bytes.

-Note F: m,s,t macros with numbers 25-99 can be entered and saved as well - set the source or target to a, then press [Num] to increase the displayed number to any number between 25-99, then press either ] or [Dst] for m, s, or t, and the constructed macro can then be executed [EXE] and saved [Up], or to only save with no execution, press the Macroeditor [Sav] key.
+Note G: m,s,t macros with numbers 25-99 can be entered and saved as well - set the source or target to a, then press [Num] to increase the displayed number to any number between 25-99, then press either ] or [Dst] for m, s, or t, and the constructed macro can then be executed [EXE] and saved [Up], or to only save with no execution, press the Macroeditor [Sav] key.